 Congratulations Letter Examples for Accomplishments

-Sending a congratulations letter or note to someone about their accomplishments on a project lets him or her know that all that hard work has made an impact, and a positive impression on the people they work with.
+Sending a congratulations letter or note to someone about their accomplishments on a project lets them know that all their hard work has made an impact, and a positive impression on the people they work with.
 A well-written letter will really make this person’s day so read on for tips on how to craft a great one.
 You can also review two examples of congratulations letters written specifically for accomplishments at work.

 Why Write a Congratulations Letter?